kovacmarek/MAID_Move-All-Into-Directories/README.md

 1. Select folder

-2. Press "Refresh" to fetch all files into list
+2. Press "Refresh" to fetch files into list

-3. Press "Execute" to sort your files
+3. Press "Execute" to sort into folders

 4. If you made a mistake, use "Undo" to move your files back.